Grow Late Summer and Fall Flowers for Hummingbirds

 Poke the big round seeds of these easy annuals into window boxes, containers and the front of your garden.
 Cool fall weather invigorates the plants, inducing a bounty of new blossoms that survive until the ﬁrst frost!
 Hummingbirds love them, plus, they’re known for keeping bad bugs away.

 Hummingbirds adore these hot pink blooms, and this sprawling perennial keeps pumping out clusters of tiny bright ﬂowers from summer through very late fall.
 Snip off ﬂuffy seed head clusters to keep it blooming.

 This towering fall wildflower starts blooming in late summer all over the country.
 There are many different species of ironweed, so seek out those native to your area to find the best fit.

 Goldenrod gets a bad rap, with people blaming it for seasonal allergies.
-In truth, very few people are actually allergic to this wildflower.
+In truth, very few people are actually allergic to these late summer flowers.
 Instead, they’re allergic to ragweed, which starts blooming around the same time.
 Plant all the goldenrod you want, with no fear of sneezing!
-Canada goldenrod (Solidago canadensis) is native to much of the country, but try other varieties native to your area, too.
+Canada goldenrod (Solidago canadensis) is native to much of the country, but also try other varieties native to your area, too.
 The tall yellow spikes of this plant pair perfectly with the purple blooms of ironweed.